ThomasByr/discord-compiler-bot/README.md

 Oh god... please don't.

-Still, make sure you have `valgrind` up and ready and then run :
+Still, make sure you have `cargo` up and ready and then run :

 ```bash
 cargo test --all